michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0010.md

 - v: cover with lagging to prevent heat loss
 - v: throw or pitch at a mark, as with coins
 ### Family
-lag: lagged, lagger, lagging, lags+;lagger: laggers;lagging: laggings
+- lag: lagged, lagger, lagging, lags+
+- lagger: laggers
+- lagging: laggings
 ### Examples
 - Klawans frequently held cash while the market was rising; the fund seldom lost money, but often lagged the market.
 - Furman also suggested that consumer confidence was a lagging indicator.